rusheel/bat-face/README.md

 Bat Face
 ========

-A Dark Knight themed watchface for the Pebble smartwatch that displays the weather around your current location.
+A Dark Knight themed watchface for the Pebble smartwatch that displays the time and weather around your current location.